nicolehhy/SQL-Notes/README.md

     );
     ```
   * Example in `Creating Constraint`: <br>
--- To allow naming of a FOREIGN KEY constraint, and for defining a FOREIGN KEY constraint on multiple columns
+-- To allow naming of a FOREIGN KEY constraint, and for defining a FOREIGN KEY constraint on multiple columns <br>
      * MySQL / SQL Server / Oracle / MS Access
     ```SQL
     CREATE TABLE Orders (